RomaKudryavtsev/java-filmorate/README.md

 SELECT * FROM film WHERE film_id = 1;

-5) Find most popular films
+6) Find most popular films (show all films whether or not liked, ordered by amount of likes)
 --------------------------
---show all films whether or not liked, ordered by amount of likes

 SELECT f.*
 FROM film f